 It’s pretty obvious that I love quick, tasty meals, but this one is superfast, even by my quickest standards.
 Shrimp — that cooks up in a jiffy.
 And asparagus — well, that does too.
 And both of these ingredients call for a quick cook because if you cook them too long, one will be rubbery and gross and the other will be mushy and gross.
 So you are basically forced into make a fast meal with this One Pan Shrimp and Asparagus dish.
 Boom. bang. done.

 This dish also pairs easily with a lot of sides — rice, noodles, veggie noodles, quinoa, bread — you name the carb, it can take on shrimp and asparagus.
 Or, it’s a great meal to make if you are watching your carb intake.
-Add a side salad, or other roasted veggie dish, and you’ve got yourself one heck of a vitamin-rich, nutritious, veggie-and-protein-laden dish.
+Add a side salad, or other roasted veggie dish, such as Best Easy Italian Green Salad, or Roasted Honey Garlic Glazed Carrots and you’ve got yourself one heck of a vitamin-rich, nutritious, veggie-and-protein-laden dish.

 If you want to cut the calories in this recipe, you can also cut back on the butter and instead use only olive oil or half both the olive oil and the butter.
 Use a little water when cooking the asparagus and shrimp if it needs to steam more to cook without burning.